 We explain why kids should use real name!

-Social media accounts ought to be private, which needs to regularly checked and verified.
-When kids use real name and photos, they behave better online that's a fact.
-The Police and Facebook agree real names and photos make children posting on Snapchat and TokTok more cautious.
+Social media accounts ought to be private and regularly checked and verified.
+When kids use real names and photos, they behave better online, that's a fact.
+The Police and Facebook agree real names and photos make children posting on Snapchat and TikTok more cautious.

-If your kids misbehave online, the Police will be coming to talk to you, not your kid.
+If your kids misbehave online, the Police will come to talk to you, not your kid.

 Time for parents to do, as they always did.
-So lets take back control for the two best reasons in the world.
-Firstly mum knows best, and even better because I said so!
+So let's take back control for the two best reasons in the world.

 Facebook is in trouble again and it's their internal research showing beyond doubt that Instagram is bad for girls body image, self-esteem and low confidence.